SYLVARCON2049/Sylvarcon2049GameLegazy/README.md

 This is an unsupported legacy release.
 No technical support, updates, or bug fixes will be provided.

+**🎯 Want Full Support and New Features?**

+Upgrade to the new version at **[www.sylvarcon2049.com](https://www.sylvarcon2049.com)** for:
+- Active technical support
+- Professional skills certification
+- New challenges and content
+- Regular updates and improvements
+- Steam players can upgrade to Premium by validating their license

-For community assistance or general questions only:
+For community assistance or general questions about this legacy version:
 - **Discord Community:** https://discord.com/invite/ujZCPCUSVD
 - **Email:** contact@sylvarcon2049.com (inquiries only, no support guaranteed)

-If you encounter issues:
+If you encounter issues with this legacy version:
 - Check game logs in `Sylvarcon 2049_Data\output_log.txt`
 - Verify VirtualBox installation is working correctly
 - Ensure all VM folders are extracted properly